KUMARSUMIT585/csharp/README.md

 # Debt so far
-    will have to solve Nuget dependency issues , tests are executing but dotnet build id failing
+    will have to solve Nuget dependency issues , tests are executing but dotnet build is failing ( probably due to dotnet framework version and dependencies )

 created by kumar sumit